 Benefits of yoga for women

-Research has proven that practicing prenatal yoga can help throughout both pregnancy and labor.
+Research has proven that practicing prenatal yoga can have advantages throughout both pregnancy and labor.

 A close look at all the findings in 2015 found that not only did it help with stress management and reducing pelvic pain, but it could also improve birth outcomes such as reducing delivery time.

-You should however always check with a medical professional before starting to practice, as researchers noted that in rare cases yoga could cause uterine contractions.
+You should however always check with a medical professional before starting to practice, as researchers noted that in rare cases it could cause uterine contractions.[2]

 Benefits of Yoga for Women – Pin It